litestar-org/litestar/README.md

 ### ReDoc Automatic API Documentation

-While running Starlite, you can access the [ReDoc API Documentation Page](https://redoc.ly/) by accessing it at the default location of /schema or change the location using the [OpenAPIController](https://starlite-api.github.io/starlite/usage/12-openapi/#the-openapi-controller).
+While running Starlite, you can view the [ReDoc API Documentation Page](https://redoc.ly/) by accessing it at the default location of /schema or change the location using the [OpenAPIController](https://starlite-api.github.io/starlite/usage/12-openapi-and-redoc/#the-openapi-controller).
 If your app is running locally on port 8000 you can access the [ReDoc page at http://0.0.0.0:8000/schema](http://0.0.0.0:8000/schema).

 ### Data Parsing, Type Hints and Pydantic